datamininggroup/pfa-docs/docs/basic.md

 The PFA documents we seen so far have single-expression actions.
 Though these examples were considered for simplicity's sake, it would not be unusual for a complex statistical model to also be a single expression, if it is served by a library function.
 For instance, the function `model.tree.simpleWalk` evaluates a conventional decision tree or regression tree in only one expression, though the tree may have many nodes and input predictors.
 Even workflows with pre-processing and post-processing might be composed of only three expressions.
 Most PFA engines are more like configuration files than programs.

 But sometimes a particular algorithm cannot be expressed in one library function call, so PFA provides standard programming constructs to give the PFA author some flexibility.
-These include local variables, conditionals, loops, and user-defined functions.
+These include local symbols (variables), conditionals, loops, and user-defined functions.
 Many library functions accept user-defined callback functions, so a common route to implementing non-standard algorithms is to combine a standard function with a small user-defined function.

-### Local variables
+### Local symbols

-Local variables are declared with `let` and reassigned with `set`.
-The scope is block-level: the variable is accessible everywhere between its declaration and the end of the enclosing block.
+Local symbols are declared with `let` and reassigned with `set`.
+The scope is block-level: the symbol is accessible everywhere between its declaration and the end of the enclosing block.

 {% include engine1.html %}
 1